ppszczepaniak-zz/HomeBudget/readme.md

 - pre-loaded data via dataCreator package.
 ***

-Reports options available in system (console-based interface via main menu):
+Reports options available in system (:
   1. Show all incomes
    2. Show all expenses
    2. Generate Report: Expenses per month for each category